LandmakTechnology/AnsiblePlaybooks/README.md

 # Ansible is good for configuration
-# Terrfaorm for provision resources in the cloud
+# Terraform for provision resources in the cloud